JuAnne/CarND-P7-Unscented-Kalman-Filter/README.md

 Udacity Self-Driving Car Nanodegree - Unscented Kalman Filter Implementation

 ## Overview
 This project consists of implementing an [Unscented Kalman Filter](https://en.wikipedia.org/wiki/Kalman_filter#Unscented_Kalman_filter) with C++.
-A simulator provided by Udacity ([it could be downloaded here](https://github.com/udacity/self-driving-car-sim/releases)) generates noisy RADAR and LIDAR measurements of the position and velocity of an object, and the Unscented Kalman Filter[UKF] must fusion those measurements to predict the position of the object.
+A simulator provided by Udacity ([it can be downloaded here](https://github.com/udacity/self-driving-car-sim/releases)) generates noisy radar and lidar measurements from the position and velocity of an object, and the Unscented Kalman Filter [UKF] must fuse those measurements to predict the position of the object.
 The communication between the simulator and the UKF is done using the [uWebSockets](https://github.com/uNetworking/uWebSockets) implementation on the UKF side.
-To get this project started, Udacity provides a seed project that could be found [here](https://github.com/udacity/CarND-Unscented-Kalman-Filter-Project).
+To get this project started, Udacity provides a seed project that can be found [here](https://github.com/udacity/CarND-Unscented-Kalman-Filter-Project).

 ## Prerequisites
 The project has the following dependencies (from Udacity's seed project):